waggle-sensor/virtual-waggle/README.md

 to a Beehive server.
 It is built on top of Docker which allows it to run on a variety of platforms.

+_Update: We are currently working on unifying Virtual Waggle with the [Waggle Edge Stack](https://github.com/waggle-sensor/waggle-edge-stack).
+Our goal is to provide a common platform for both virtual and native deployments._

 ## Architecture Overview

 <img width="800px" src="./docs/images/virtual-waggle.svg">